To establish a new certificate offering and secure the necessary authorizations and approvals, please follow and review each of the five steps below:

 - The Provost decision to approve or reject the proposal to create a new certificate will be informed by the recommendation of the GPSC and/or UC.

-- After Provost approval, Academic Programs will submit the two THECB forms into the THECB portal for THECB review and approval.
+- After Provost approval, the Director for Academic Programs will submit the two THECB forms into the THECB portal for THECB review and approval.

 Step Five: Notification to Dean and Relevant On-Campus Parties of THECB Approval Letter

-- Following approval by the THECB, Academic Programs will notify the Dean who submitted the proposal to establish the certificate.
+- Following approval by the THECB, the Director for Academic Programs will notify the Dean who submitted the proposal to establish the certificate.